ArdieWijaya/ardiewijaya/README.md

 View Ardie's digital footprint 👉 https://znap.link/ardiewijaya

-Ardie is currently in his final year pursuing a bachelor's degree in Computer Science from Bina Nusantara University (Binus).

 Ardie also loves to talk about: Trading, Investment, Entrepreneurship, and some thought-provoking ideas.
 Hit me up 👊